 One of the most important and first tasks that anyone shooting for Financial Independence and Early Retirement does is create a realistic and sustainable budget.
 However many budgets fail.
 Here are some Reasons for Budget Failure.
-Understanding why a budget may fail will help you design the perfect long-term strategic budget to support a spending and investment plan that is just for you.
+Understanding why a budget may fail will help you design the perfect long-term strategic budget.
+A budget that will support a spending and investment plan that is just for you.

 What are your primary and secondary goals?
 Your motivation and goals may impact your budget but more importantly it is what keeps people going.
 Establishing your primary and then secondary goals where your progress can be measured will help with sustaining your budget over the long haul.